Jen

 Who are you?

-I am Jen.
+Yes.
+So I am Jen.
 And who I am is a black woman.
-Think of myself as a sister, a daughter, a granddaughter, a wife, a friend.
+I think of myself as a sister, a daughter, a granddaughter, a wife, a friend.
 And many of my friends are actually now part of my family.
 They're friends, but they're really family members.
 I think of myself and who I am as a collaborator.
 My background is as a researcher and scientist.
-So those are all kind of elements of who I am and how I think of myself.
+Those are some elements of who I am and how I think of myself.

 How do you identify?

-I identify as a black woman.
-I think there's many elements to that.
-There's many intersectionalities that are happening there.
-Many layers.
-Many layers to being a black woman.
-But that's.
-That's how I identify.
+Yes, I identify as a black woman.
+I think there's many elements and layers to that.
+There's many intersections that are happening there.
+Many, many layers to being a black woman.

 How do you want to/prefer to be seen?

-I think for me it is important to me to be seen.
-I think it's in some ways connected to my personality, but it was also connected very much to family legacy and the way my parents raised me and my brother and where they really did a lot of work with us around trying to create experiences where were at least exposed to different dynamics in the world or exposed to things that we would at least have a kind of sense about and familiarity and that people wouldn't necessarily say, oh, you don't know what this is, and kind of make us feel separate or othered.
+For me, it connects back to the questions that you asked about who I am or how I describe myself, how I identify.
+It is important to me to be seen.
+I think it's in some ways connected to my personality, but it is also connected very much to family legacy and the way my parents raised me and my brother and where they really did a lot of work with us around trying to create experiences where were at least exposed to different dynamics in the world or exposed to things that we would at least have a kind of sense about and familiarity and that people couldn't say, oh, you don't know what this is, and try to make us feel separate or othered.

-I think those exposure moments also helped us to become more comfortable in spaces where, okay, well, I don't know about this, but I can just ask.
+I think those exposure moments also helped us to become more comfortable in spaces where we could say: okay, well, I don't know about this, but I can just ask.
 I can be interested in something.
 I don't have to know everything.
 And sometimes being exposed to enough moments or challenges or experiences or opportunities, it teaches you how to be seen and to speak up in spaces that are new or unknown.
-And then I think the other dynamic of being seen is also something that my parents really instilled in both my brother and I, but did it in different ways because of some gender dynamics and to some of the dynamics that were talking about around being a black woman in spaces.
-And that sense of sometimes you have to.
+And then I think the other dynamic of being seen is also something that my parents really instilled in both my brother and me, but they did it in different ways because of gender dynamics and because of some of the dynamics that we were talking about being a black woman in spaces.
+And that sense of sometimes you have to be prepared.

-They wanted to prepare me to speak for myself, to advocate for myself, to take up space and be seen, because people are not always going to give it to you or have a sense of, I should help this person like I help others.
-And sometimes I think people don't for a variety of reasons.
-Historically gendered racial dynamics, that's not always happening for black women.
-And so they really tried to build this sense of confidence and exposure and experience, but also a kind of sensibility of “you have to take up space” and it's important to be seen because people aren't going to necessarily do that for you or feel a sense of obligation.
-And so I try to think about that in moments and in professional settings.
+They wanted to prepare me to speak for myself, to advocate for myself, to take up space and be seen, because people are not always going to give it to you or to act in a way to help you or to help others.
+I think people don't act in those moments for a variety of reasons.
+Historical, gendered, racial dynamics, that's still real for black women.
+And so my parents really tried to build a sense of confidence and exposure and experience, but also a kind of sensibility that you must take up space and it's important to be seen because people aren't going to necessarily do that for you or feel a sense of obligation.
+I try to think about that in moments and in professional settings.

 And I have a follow up around experience where you talked about how your parents wanted to expose you and your brother [to new things].
 Did they tell you why they were doing that?

 Oh, yeah.
-I think for them it was also about how and when they grew up, they grew up and limitations or opportunities that were not presented to them or that they couldn't access.
-And so they wanted to create those opportunities for my brother and I in some ways because they didn't have those paths or opportunities or they were limited from those because they were expected to do something else because of how they grew up and their family dynamics and work opportunities that they felt they could have done but were the structures and exposure wasn't there.
+I think for them it was also about how and when they grew up and limitations or opportunities that were not presented to them or that they couldn't access.
+And so they wanted to create those opportunities for my brother and I in some ways because they didn't have those paths or opportunities or they were limited from those because they were expected to do something else because of how they grew up and their family dynamics and work opportunities that they felt they could have done but the structures and exposure wasn't there.
 And so I think they were intentional about it.
-I think they, after the fact they would make certain points to us, but also in the moment, they would do that too.
+After the fact they would make certain points to us, but also in the moment they would do that too.

 Thank you for [sharing that with] me.
 Yeah.
 I'm glad they did that.
 Even though it's unfortunate that, like, you have to…that we have to… Well, I'm not a black woman, [but] as a black person, that we have to be prepared for that.